Docker Express

 Creating your own Docker images

 To create your own images for use with Docker, you need our Alpine Linux packages of Origin and Packager.
-Using a Dockerfile, you can instruct Docker to fetch these packages from our repository.
+Using a Dockerfile, you can instruct Docker to fetch these packages from our repository, similar to the install procedure Add repository on Alpine.

 To install both packages, your Dockerfile should contain the following commands: